 In reality, he was fine.
 He was more bothered about the cone he had to wear around his neck!

-There were several stitches in the wound, which did look a little gory for a few days, but it soon healed.
-Now that Max's coat has grown back, there's nothing to see at all!
+There were several stitches in the wound, which looked a little gory for a few days but soon healed.
+Now that Max's coat has grown back, there's nothing to see!

 Did you know that neutering a dog can help prevent aggressive behaviours from developing?
 Unfortunately, it doesn't always guarantee to stop aggressive behaviours.

-Your vet will advise your to have your dog neutered, usually when he's around 6-months-old, and before he starts to show signs of aggression.
+Your vet will advise you to have your dog neutered, usually at around 6 months old, and before he shows signs of aggression.

-I need to re-emphasize that neutering your dog doesn't always guarantee to stop aggressive behaviour.
+I must re-emphasize that neutering your dog doesn't always guarantee to stop your dog's aggressive behaviour.

-Your dog is less likely to develop anti-social behavioural problems if he has is neutered.
+Your dog is less likely to develop anti-social behavioural problems if neutered.

-Aggression is a learned behaviour and cannot be resolved entirely by neutering your dog, so if the main reason for neutering is his (or her) aggressive behaviour with other dogs, you may be disappointed.
+Aggression is a learned behaviour and cannot be resolved entirely by castration or spaying.
+So, if the main reason for neutering your dog is his (or her) aggressive behaviour with other dogs, you may be disappointed.

-If you have your aggressive puppy neutered, do not expect to see results overnight; otherwise, you will be disappointed.
+If your aggressive puppy is neutered, please don't expect to see results overnight; otherwise, you will be disappointed.

 Castration will stop the testosterone, but it will probably take a couple of months for the flow to stop altogether.
-If you're going to see an improvement in your puppy's behaviour, you certainly won't see it for at least two or three months following castration.
+If you are to see an improvement in your puppy's behaviour, this improvement won't manifest until at least two to three months following castration.

-If you're expecting a substantial change in your dog's temperament, you may be disappointed, especially if he's already reached adulthood.
+You may be disappointed if you expect a substantial change in your dog's temperament, especially if he's already reached adulthood.

 Your vet is the best person to advise you on neutering your pet, and he will let you know when it's the right time for your dog.